freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-It will create a new stacking context, and on top of any other element whose `z-index` is auto.
+It will create a new stacking context, and be on top of any other element whose `z-index` is auto.

 ---